Suparnaen/insureLandingPage/README.md

 ### Accessibility feedback i got

--- page content should be contained by landmarks
+--Comment-1: The page content should be contained by landmarks

 `<section class="section" id="different">`